13 Stops We’ll Be Making on the Austin Studio Tour

 Springdale General

 What can we say?
 We like to be efficient, and this coworking complex houses the studios of some of our favorite makers.
-From celestial gems by jeweler Shelley Moon of Clover + Maven and the vivid abstract work of painter and muralist Emily Eisenhart, to the striking handmade ceramic designs from Eliana Bernard and Settle Ceramics’ Samantha Heligman, there’s more than enough inspo (and good food!) to be found at Springdale General.
+From celestial gems by jeweler Shelley Moon of Clover + Maven to the striking handmade ceramic designs from Eliana Bernard and Settle Ceramics’ Samantha Heligman, there’s more than enough inspiration to be found at Springdale General.

-Visit austinstudiotour.org for more info including a detailed view of the artists and event map.
+Visit austinstudiotour.org for more information including a detailed view of the artists and event map.